kubernetes/client-go/README.md

 We currently recommend using the v7.0.0 tag.
-See [INSTALL.md](/INSTALL.md) for detailed installation instructions. `go get k8s.io/client-go/...` works, but will give you head and doesn't handle the dependencies well.
+See [INSTALL.md](/INSTALL.md) for detailed installation instructions. `go get k8s.io/client-go/...` works, but will build `master`, which doesn't handle the dependencies well.

 [![BuildStatus Widget]][BuildStatus Result]
 [![GoReport Widget]][GoReport Status]